Martivis/QPD.AddressStandardizer/README.md

 # Setup

-Put Dadata api `Key` and `Secret` to corresponding field in `appsettings.json` or use user secrets managenent.
+Put Dadata api `Key` and `Secret` to corresponding fields in `appsettings.json` or use user secrets managenent.

 # Usage